mathaim/PyBer_Analysis/README.md

 - Tools: Jupyter Notebook 6.1.4

 ## Results
-Breaking it up by city type, we can see the following
+Breaking it up by city type, we can see the following:
 ![Summary](analysis/Summary_by_citytype.PNG)

 ### Total Rides